Frequently Asked Questions

 How long does the class take?
-The course takes 4 to 6 days to complete.
-3- 4 pool sessions and 2 open water days.
+The course takes 3-4 days to complete.
+2 – 3 pool sessions and 2 open water days.

 How many pool sessions are there?
-There are 3 to 4 depending on you.
-The entire course is performance based, meaning some students need more than 4 pool sessions while others have it down in 2 and I will work with you until we get it right.
-I have yet to charge someone for needing more time in the pool.
-I feel it’s better to get it right in a nice controlled environment before trying to go in Open Water unprepared.
+There are 2 – 3 depending on you.
+The entire course is performance based, meaning some students need more than 3 pool sessions while others have it down in 2 and I will work with you until we get it right.

 What do I need to buy for the course?
-The course fee includes the instruction, pool dives and Open water Dives and books for the course.
-You need to purchase or have your own mask, Fins with booties and snorkel.
+The course fee includes the instruction, pool dives and Open water Dives.
+E-learning is purchased separate from the course fee.
+You need to purchase or have your own mask, fins with booties and snorkel.
 I highly recommended purchasing your own wetsuit (Divers pee in their wetsuits, and it becomes a super personal item when you consider that) also but it is not required.
-There is an additional fee for E-learning if you choose to go that route for academics.

 What do I need to rent?
 Equipment use is included for your pool session.
-For Open Water dives there is a Rental fee of $50 a day and it includes everything you would need for the dives.
+For Open Water dives there is a Rental fee of $65 a day and it includes everything you would need for the dives including a wetsuit.

 Do I need to buy my own wetsuit?
 It is highly recommended you do but not required.
 Like I said above, divers pee in their wetsuits.
 That’s enough for me to want my own.

 Do I need to buy my own dive computer?
 Nope.
-I teach both the old fashion Dive tables and computer as part of your regular course.
 A computer is included in your rentals for Open Water.

 How much does the mask, fins, snorkel and booties cost?
 This one depends on you and how much you would like to spend.
 I don’t recommend buying your equipment prior to us meeting and getting you fitted for everything.
 Please do not buy the US divers snorkelers set on amazon.
 It is not meant for Scuba diving and won’t work.
 I don’t like seeing people waste money when they don’t have to.
 Get the right gear the first time.